owliehq/neatsio/docs/1.x.x/getting-started/introduction.md

 })
 ```

-This is the beginning, you can call the route **`GET /api/users`** but the server must respond an empty array (no data is still in database).
+This is the beginning, you now call the route **`GET /api/users`**, but for
+now the server will respond with an empty array as there is still no
+data in the database